idinkov/enforce-character-ai/README.md

 ### Version 0.1.1 (?)
 - Add auto installing of pytorch with CUDA support if GPU is available.
 - Cropping face image now rotates the face to be straight, and crops more area to include the entire head.
+- Added install.bat and install.sh which installs and launches the app.

 ### Version 0.1.0 (23.09.2025)
 - Initial version.